Skip to Main Content

 Data Management Planning for NMSU Researchers

-Use these directories to find a repository for your data or check out either the general data repositories or the discipline-specific ones below.
+Use these directories to find a repository for your data or check out either the general data repositories or the discipline-specific ones listed in the accompanying tabs.

 Repository Finder - Helps you find an appropriate repository to deposit your research data